 (every now and then I do sneak in a book or a few that don’t belong to these genres, but mostly these three-or four- are the ones that interest me the most)

-On top of writing the title of the book, here I also like to note the book’s length, bookstore where I can get it, and price.
+On top of writing the title of the book, here I also like to note the book’s length, the bookstore where I can get it, and the price.

 These extras help me when planning the purchase. 😉